 If this seems unnatural at first, it really isn’t.
 Water naturally boils at a lower temperature in the mountains (190 °F/ 88 °C) than at the beach (212 °F/ 100 °C).
 This is due to the reduced air pressure at high elevations.
 This is why mountaineers carry oxygen with them on particularly steep climbing expeditions.
 The air becomes thinner the higher up you go (i.e, lower in pressure).

 From a cooking perspective, food naturally takes longer to cook in a mountain lodge versus a beach house simply because the water molecules in the food don’t get as hot before turning to steam which slows down the heat transfer through the food.

 A modern pressure cooker uses this basic principle of chemistry to a homemaker’s advantage by increasing the boiling point of water to around 225 °F/ 107 °C), slightly higher than what naturally occurs at sea level.
 This keeps the water in liquid form at a slightly higher temperature than normal which improves the speed at which the heat transfer through the food occurs via water molecules.

 We’ve established that pressure cooking is a natural process given that pressure on food while cooking varies considerably around the globe anyway depending on elevation.

-But, how does using a pressure cooker affect nutrients since the water is artificially kept in liquid state at a higher temperature during cooking?
+But, how does using a pressure cooker effect nutrients since the water is artificially kept in a liquid state at a higher temperature during cooking?
 Once again, the news is very positive.
 Here is a quick summary:

 - A more recent study in 2007 in the Journal of Food Science found that pressure cooked broccoli retained 90% of the Vitamin C. Steaming only retained 78% and boiling 68% (2).